gem/oq-engine/doc/installing/universal.md

 If you do not need to modify the engine codebase or develop new features with the engine, but intend to use it as an application, you should perform a `user` installation (on Windows / macOS) or a `server` installation (on Linux).
 The `user` installation is also the recommended option for Linux, in the case where you do not have root permissions on the machine.

 By default, the script will install the latest stable release of the engine.
-It is possible to [specify another versions](#installing-a-specific-engine-version).
+It is possible to [specify another version](#installing-a-specific-engine-version).

 ### on Windows